-I, along with the Vice-Chairman, Councillor Ralph Small and the Chairman of Community Amenities, Ant Turton, thoroughly enjoyed participating in the Bursary awards for pupils at Hawarden High School.
-We rewarded 5 pupils with bursaries and the children were a credit to themselves, their parents and Hawarden High School in 2021.
-Similarly, we were delighted to award four community volunteer awards within the community to those volunteers who had particularly shone through during the pandemic and with other community projects.
+An annual event that I, along with the Vice-Chairman, Councillor Janet Axworthy and the Chairman of Community Amenities, Sarah Hinks, thoroughly enjoyed participating in was the Bursary awards for pupils at Hawarden High School.
+We rewarded 5 pupils with bursaries and the children were a credit to themselves, their parents and Hawarden High School in 2022.
+Similarly, we were delighted to award four community volunteer awards within the community to those volunteers who had particularly shone through with their voluntary services during the previous 12 months.

-I am immensely proud to have taken part in the annual Remembrance Day event in November 2021 which saw an enhanced attendance and many remarks at how well the event had been organised.
-I enjoyed reading out the list of wreath layers during the service which welcomed such a large number of community groups to this prestigious event.
+I am exceedingly proud to have taken part in the annual Remembrance Day event in November 2022 which saw an enhanced attendance and many remarks at how well the event had been organised.
+This is a large community event which is commemorated so well.
+I was delighted to be able to read out the list of wreath layers during the service which welcomed such a large number of community groups to this annual event.